rakutentech/ios-miniapp/USERGUIDE.md

 ##### Allow full screen videos to change orientation

 You can add the following if you want to enable videos to change orientation.
-Note that if you do not wish to add code to `AppDelegate` as in the above example, you can still allow videos inside the mini app to use landscape mode even when your App is locked to portrait mode and vice versa.
+Note that if you do not wish to add code to `AppDelegate` as in the above example, you can still allow videos inside the Mini App to use landscape mode even when your App is locked to portrait mode and vice versa.

 ```swift
 import AVKit